Finding a physical activity routine that is both enjoyable and challenging isn’t always straightforward, particularly for those new to exercise.

 The benefits of high impact exercise

 For example, walking is a weight bearing exercise that does not put extra strain on joints and is therefore deemed to be low impact.
-Change the intensity of the exercise to a run and the force experienced by your body is much more significant than that it would experience when just walking.
+Change the intensity of the exercise to a run and the force experienced by your body is much more significant than what it would experience when just walking.

 Putting some stress on bones is thought to help maintain bone density.